ChiFrontEnd/CodeArcade_Studio/BrainKick/README.md

 ## BrainKick (Kinetic Typography Lab)
+## 📌 Overview

-**Kinetic Typography Lab** is a lightweight, interactive project built with vanilla JavaScript and CSS keyframes.
+***Kinetic Typography Lab*** is a lightweight, interactive project built with vanilla JavaScript and CSS keyframes.
 It features two engaging text hover effects: letters that fall and dangle like a swing, and letters that bounce smoothly to a stop.

 ---